ima2132/Regex-Tutorial/gist-template.md

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

-One example is `\d`, which represents the digital character class, or the range 0-9.
+One example is `\d`, which represents the digital character class, or the numerical range [0-9].

 ### Grouping and Capturing
 A group in regex refers to a set of regex patterns that will be matched as a *unit* in your string.